/

 Executed correctly, inbound marketing efforts can create quality CRM leads for salespeople to follow up with.

-A bad lead should be marked as ‘Disqualified’ in CRM.
-Although salespeople are among the less compliant CRM users, a bad lead can sometimes be left indefinitely in an ‘Open’ or ‘New’ state.
+A bad lead should be changed to a status of ‘Disqualified’ in CRM.
+Although salespeople are among the less compliant CRM users, a bad lead can sometimes be left indefinitely in an ‘Open’ or ‘New’ status.

-The more aggressively a salesperson disqualifies bad leads, the more time he or she will have to spend on quality leads.
+The more aggressively a salesperson disqualifies no-good leads, the more time they will have to spend on quality leads.
 But is it enough to just flag a lead as ‘Disqualified’ in CRM?

 Most CRM systems can be easily configured such that the reason a lead has been disqualified must be selected from a list.